You can also find tips and advice in our short films on

 We want to support households to reduce their water waste, not restrict their water use.

 It’s important to fix faulty plumbing as soon as possible.
 Thames Water found that on average, fixing a leaking toilet could save 212 litres of water per household per day.

 WaterSafe backs the use of plumbing products which use technology to automatically reduce water and energy consumption, often without you even noticing a difference.
 These include tap and shower aerators, which add air into the water to maintain the flow while using less water.

 Along with taps, these products need to be kept clean to support good hygiene.
 Regularly clean household taps according to the manufacturers’ instructions.
 After cleaning the tap, run the water for a few moments to remove any disinfectant.

 Some water-saving products may be available for free from your local water company.
 It is worth contacting them to find out what they might be able to provide to make your home or business more water and energy efficient.

-WaterSafe is an official partner of a nationwide water-saving campaign with Waterwise – the leading authority on water efficiency.
-The campaign promotes simple water saving tips for the home, garden, schools, workplace and communities.
+WaterSafe is an official partner of Water Saving Week with Waterwise – the leading authority on water efficiency.
+The national annual campaign highlights simple changes everyone can make to save water.